SFe-Team-was-taken/SFe/sfe-specification-4.0u10.md

 ### 5.7.4 Non-containerised modes (Update 9)

 The legacy non-containerised 16-bit and 24-bit modes were used in the legacy SoundFont format, but should not be used for SFe banks.
-The use of non-containerised modes is strongly discouraged, and is only intended for users who want to create an SFe bank that can play on legacy players with reduced quality using 32-bit chunk headers.
-(Update 9)
+(Update 10)

 If the `ifil` version is `2.04` or greater, and there an `sm24` sub-chunk is present, then the `sdta` structure mode is legacy 24-bit (`sm24`) mode.
 Legacy 24-bit mode can only function with uncompressed samples due to the segmented structure of samples stored in this way, and we strongly recommend against using legacy 24-bit mode, because containerisation support is a requirement for SFe level 1 and is easier to work with.
 (Update 9)